ptv-0/klon/README.md

 Hi!
 This is my first **EmulationStation theme**, and it’s called **Klon** for three reasons:

 1. **It started as a clone** (or remix) of two themes I really like: [Base-Text](https://github.com/Jetup13/es-theme-base-text) and [MinuARK](https://github.com/Vidnez/es-theme-MinUArk).
 But after a while, it kinda took on a life of its own.
 2. **I’m using an R36S clone** (which, of course, I bought without realizing it was a clone).
-It’s actually the only handheld of its kind I own, running [ArkOS for K36 by AeolusUX](https://github.com/AeolusUX/ArkOS-K36).
+It was the only handheld of its kind I owned, running [ArkOS for K36 by AeolusUX](https://github.com/AeolusUX/ArkOS-K36).
+Now I also have a BatleXP G350.
 3. **It’s a nod to one of my other hobbies, playing guitar** — “Klon” is the name of a [legendary guitar pedal](https://reverb.com/brand/klon) that I’ll probably never be able to afford.

 It's also...